 - Bears a Grade of Mint State 69 from the Professional Coin Grading Service.

-- Heraldic eagle of the United States on the reverse.
+- Heraldic eagle of the United States is depicted on the coin’s reverse.

-These 2004 1 oz American Silver Eagle Coins have Mint State 69 grades from the PCGS.
-Coins in this condition have full, original mint luster with two or fewer minor detracting flaws.
-These flaws are limited to minuscule contact marks or hairlines.
+These 2007 1 oz American Silver Eagle coins come to you with a Mint State 69 certification.
+Coins in this condition are considered near-perfect with full, original mint luster and no more than two minor detracting flaws.
+These flaws are limited in nature to minuscule contact marks and hairlines only.

 We encourage JM Bullion customers to call us with questions at 800-276-6508.
-You can also connect with us online through our live chat and email address features.
+You can also connect with us live online through our webchat or send us an email.